dynatondata/dynatonpolicies/17-data_integrity_policy.md

 # 17. Data Integrity Policy

-Dynaton Data takes data integrity very seriously.
-As stewards and partners of Dynaton Data Customers, we strive to assure data is protected from unauthorized access and that it is available when needed.
-The following policies drive many of our procedures and technical settings in support of the Dynaton Data mission of data protection.
+Dynaton takes data integrity very seriously.
+As stewards and partners of Dynaton Customers, we strive to assure data is protected from unauthorized access and that it is available when needed.
+The following policies drive many of our procedures and technical settings in support of the Dynaton mission of data protection.

 Production systems that create, receive, store, or transmit Customer data (hereafter "Production Systems") must follow the guidelines described in this section.